Events in the Santa Barbara area

 *If you're not familiar with the Little Free Library concept, check out their website.
 The organization's slogan is, "Take a book.
 Share a book."

-In March, I have two events scheduled:
+In March, I had two events:

-In April, I have three events scheduled:
+In April, I had three events scheduled:

 Contact me at: